ucb-rit/savio-training-intro-fall-2021/intro.md

 - Data transfer nodes
   - For transferring data to/from Savio
-  - This is a notable difference from many other cluster
+  - This is a notable difference from many other clusters
     - Login node: `hpc.brc.berkeley.edu`
     - Data transfer node: `dtn.brc.berkeley.edu`
     - Some applications may look for SFTP via login node